Boaz Dvir: Background

-Filmmaker and Penn State assistant professor Boaz Dvir tells the stories of ordinary people who, under extraordinary circumstances, transform into trailblazers and game changers.
+Filmmaker and Penn State associate professor Boaz Dvir tells the stories of ordinary people who, under extraordinary circumstances, transform into trailblazers and game changers.
 For instance, his PBS film, A Wing and a Prayer, recounts a World War II flight engineer's transformation into the leader of a secret operation to save newborn Israel.

 Dvir grew up in Kfar Galim, a village in Israel, and moved to New Jersey when his father worked for the U.N.
 The family later moved to Florida and Dvir attended the University of Florida, where he earned a bachelor's degree in journalism and an MFA in creative photography.
 He also earned a master's from the UF Documentary Institute.
+Dvir is now the Donald P. Bellisario College Career Advancement Professor at Penn State.